About the course

 - regulation and the internationalisation process

-At Essex Business School, we're proud to be an internationally diverse and research intensive school, ranked in the top 25 in the UK for research excellence (REF, 2014).
+This course is taught at Essex Business School.
+We're proud to be an internationally diverse and research intensive school, ranked in the top 25 in the UK for research excellence (REF, 2014).
 By embedding the latest academic and industry thinking into our teaching, you experience an education that’s at the forefront of the issues impacting today’s banking and finance sectors.

-We’ll help you to understand the financial drivers of an increasingly complex banking world to give you the best foundation for a career in finance and banking.
+We help you understand the financial drivers of an increasingly complex banking world to give you the best foundation for your career.